gregkrsak/phase-deuce/README.md

 One you have the application running, just press `SPACE` every time you want to simulate a customer coming in.

 When you're finished testing, press `Q` or `X` to exit.

+To view the output data, open the .CSV file with Microsoft Excel, LibreOffice Calc, or any text editor.